adnanmasood/cs-435-spring-2025/coding-with-ai-assignment.md

 ### **Objective**

 1. **Hands-On Practice**: Strengthen algorithmic thinking by solving a coding challenge from LeetCode.
-2. **LLM Comparison**: Explore how different LLMs (e.g., ChatGPT, Bard, Claude, Llama, etc.) approach and solve the same problem.
+2. **LLM Comparison**: Explore how different LLMs (e.g., ChatGPT, Gemini, Claude, Llama, etc.) approach and solve the same problem.
 3. **Performance & Accuracy Assessment**: Compare the two LLM-generated solutions to **your own** (manual) solution in terms of correctness, efficiency, readability, and clarity.

 ---